 Overmantels has a great line of mirrors that incorporate TVs.
 Turn the TV off and it magically disappears, so that all you’re left with is your own beautiful reflection.

-Prices for this No63 Art Deco Parallel Border TV mirror start from £3,300 – you can choose the TV model and size you want and they will tailor the mirror to fit.
-You can also make your TV Smart, 4K, or add Sky, Virgin, a Playstation and whatever else you like.
-You can even upgrade the screen in the future without needing to buy a new mirror.
+You can choose the TV model and size you want and they will tailor the mirror to fit.
+You can also connect your TV Smart, 4K, or add Sky, Virgin, a Playstation and whatever else you like, and even upgrade the screen in the future without needing to buy a new mirror.

 If you’ve not got the cash to splash on new furniture, why not take a decorative approach and surround the TV with a mix of framed pictures and shelving in the same colour as the bezel of the screen?
 This will make your set look like a deliberate part of the display.